timfulker/musobuddy/replit.md

 # Overview
 MusoBuddy is a platform designed to centralize and automate administrative tasks for musicians, including bookings, contracts, and invoicing.
 Its primary purpose is to reduce administrative burdens, improve communication, and provide comprehensive tools for financial and logistical management within the music industry.
-The project aims to become a global standard for career management for independent musicians and small-to-medium music enterprises, offering a robust solution for streamlined operations.
+The project aims to become a global standard for career management for independent musicians and small-to-medium music enterprises, offering a robust solution for streamlined operations and significant market potential.

 # User Preferences
 Preferred communication style: Simple, everyday language.